The JapanLab internship is the engine of the JapanLab experience. Below you will find some common questions about the internship.

 Do I get course credit for the internship?

 Yes!
 You will receive both course credit and a grade.
-The actual internship varies depending on which College you’re in.
+The actual internship varies depending on which College you’re in so the requirements are a little different.
+See the details in this section.

 I’m in the College of Liberal Arts.
 What do I do?